+Rome's museums contain everything from ancient sculpture to modern art so there is something for everyone to enjoy.
 Here is a list of the top museums to visit on a trip to Rome.
-The museums in Rome contain everything from ancient sculpture to modern art so there is something for everyone to enjoy.
 Click on the links below to learn more about each museum, including visiting information.

 Spread over several locations, including the Baths of Diocletian, the Palazzo Altemps, the Palazzo Massimo, and the Crypta Balbi, the National Roman Museum preserves coins, statues, sarcophagi, earthenware, frescoes, mosaics, jewelry, and other relics of Rome, from the imperial and Republican periods through medieval times.
 Many of the items on display were unearthed from the Roman and Imperial Fora as well as from outposts from the greater Roman Empire.